mpalacio2583/terrafom_cloud/README.md

 ---------

 1. Enter the AAP2 URL provided by the instructor.
-2. Create an execution environment for terraform via the following container image: quay.io/mpalacio_redhat_com/terraform_ee
+2. Create an execution environment for Terraform via the following container image: quay.io/mpalacio_redhat_com/terraform_ee
 3. Create new credentials for AZURE or AWS in AAP2.
 4. create new credentials for the git repository if it is private (optional)
 5. Create new credentials for the VM created in AZURE or AWS in AAP2: